 Real-time audience buildup

-Social media and blogging have brought an unprecedented opportunity where we could share and collect feedback from users in real-time.
-If you are working on an idea, you could share about your work and progress with your network online in real-time seeking feedback, while at the same time building an audience as you go on to polish your idea.
+Social media and blogging have brought an unprecedented opportunity to share and collect feedback from users in real-time.
+If you are working on an idea, share your work and progress with your network online in real-time seeking feedback, while at the same time building an audience as you go on to polish your idea.

 Low-cost prototyping and then taking it to the market to gather feedback is an excellent approach to understanding what the market needs.
 Many people consider this to be a more effective approach to checking idea validation because it is more realistic.

 Build a landing page and ask people to pre-sign up for updates.
 You could also ask for pre-orders.
 Response to both will give you an understanding of the state of the market.
 Landing pages are useful.
 Apart from asking for sign-ups and using that as a proxy for whether people are sufficiently interested in your product, it also allows you to collect feedback.

 The most useful approach to understanding whether there is a demand for your idea in the market is developing an MVP and testing it out in the market.
 MVP, as the name suggests, is a minimum viable product that you could build with minimum cost and effort.
 If you have already done enough initial research, MVP can help you in rapid development as well.
 The upside of an MVP compared to other approaches is that MVP is more real and the feedback is no more hypothetical because you will be selling or showing a product to your customers.

 Key questions to answer when validating your idea